HeritageNetwork/Regional_SDM/README.md

 - use a spatially subset environmental variables .csv and background locations shapefiles
 - if running into an error at a specific line of code, add a `browser()` call right before it in the script to interact with the environment
   - Don't forget to remove the browser call after the error is fixed

+## License

+This project is licensed under the terms of the Creative Commons Attribution-ShareAlike 4.0 International Public License.

+license:cc-by-sa-4.0

+See `[LICENSE](LICENSE.txt)` to see the full text.